GIJack/python-generate_mac/README.md

 Python-generate_mac
 ===================

-Python class for Generating Ethernet MAC addresses.
+Python library for Generating Ethernet MAC addresses.
 Can use the wireshark manuf for specific vendors, and or a random, but assigned address.
 Will work with any file formated the same as said file.